BetterThanTomorrow/calva/docs/site/getting-started.md

 Depending on wether you want to just start a Clojure REPL or you have a project you want to work with, getting started looks similar but a bit different.
 Regardless, you need to install Calva in VS Code.

+If you have a Clojure or ClojureScript project, you will be interested in how to get [Calva connected to the REPL of your project](connect.md).
+But before you run over there, you might want to familiarize yourself with Calva a bit, which you can do without a project.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/O6GrXXhCzCc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The demo tells you about the command (and some about the Clojure Beginner's material that it makes available).

 ## There's a ”Getting Started” REPL

 If you are new to Calva, a good place to start is using the command **Fire up the ”Getting Started” REPL**.
+Demo:

 ![Command Palette Start Standalone REPL](images/howto/start-hello-repl.png "Fire up the ”Getting Started” REPL")